 Finally, I could start pinned my proposed decoration to the skeleton of the hat to gauge the proportions and positioning of my paper templates.

 Then, once it was fully dry, I pinned it in place over the buckram skeleton.
 Three rounds of pinning later, with each session easing out more and more creases at the edge, I was ready to start sewing it in place.

 Now for the most daunting part of the whole process, actually laser cutting the leather.
 I don’t mind admitting that this was possibly the scariest bit!

 Thanks to all the prep work we had done, the process was pretty straight forward and surprisingly quick.

 Kathryn (whom I mentioned earlier) very kindly gifted me a scrap of contrast colour leather to use in my design.

-I now needed to create a series of leather sandwiches formed of my laser cut leather and Kathryn’s kind donation.
+I now needed to create a series of leather sandwiches, formed of my laser cut leather and Kathryn’s kind donation.
 One of the panels also had wire inserted in to the layers.

 As you can see, things very quickly went from super hi-tech, to super lo-tech!

-To give my brogue decoration the classic zigzag finish it required, I used pinking shears.
+To give my brogue decoration the classic zig zag finish it required, I used pinking shears.

-I wanted to create an element of height in the design of hat, along with a nod to the traditional laces of a brogue shoe, as well as the traditional loops and curls you may find in the trimming of a hat.
+I wanted to create an element of height in the design of hat, plus a nod to the traditional laces of a brogue shoe… as well as the traditional loops and curls you may find in the trimming of a hat.

-Then the final jobs were to assemble the decoration, add the elastic that would allow the hat to be worn, stitch in a suitable lining (I chose coordinating taffeta for this) and lastly cover all the joins with a further laser cut disc of leather.
+The final jobs were to assemble the decoration, add the elastic that would allow the hat to be worn, stitch in a suitable lining (I chose coordinating taffeta for this) and lastly cover all the joins with a further laser cut disc of leather.

 So finally, here it is.

-After seven months in the planning and making, my brogue inspired leather hat featuring laser cut leather and incorporating the key themes, thanks to which I thrived over the last 10 years: Making, Collaboration, Traditional Skills and Modern Technology.
+Featuring laser cut leather and incorporating the key themes that have helped Imogen’s Imagination thrive over the last 10 years: Making, Collaboration, Traditional Skills and Modern Technology.

-It wouldn’t have been possible without his assistance or generosity with his time, skills and kit.
+It wouldn’t have been possible without your assistance or generosity with your time, skills and kit.
 I am indebted to you for your help.
-Thank you!
+Thank you Giles!